-- 1. If hinged, this door shall be of quick acting or single action type. - 2.
+- 1. If hinged, this door shall be of single action type. - 2.
 The time of opening such doors in port and closing them before the ship leaves port shall be entered in the logbook. - 3.
 Doors shall be fitted with a device which prevents unauthorized opening.